 A motion to withdraw a plea — also referred to as a “motion to vacate conviction” or “motion to vacate judgment” — is when a defendant in a criminal case asks the court to ignore his/her plea and resume the case as if the plea never happened.
 Therefore, defendants having second thoughts about having entered a plea would file a motion to withdraw a plea in an attempt to undo their actions.

-Also see our article on how to commute a sentence in Nevada.
+Also see our article on how to commute a sentence.

-2. What kinds of pleas may defendants request to withdraw?
+2. What kinds of pleas can be withdrawn?

 Defendants may file motions to withdraw pleas of either: